lawrenceperp/MakerExperiments/README.md

 # Perp Maker Experiments

 An ongoing experiment regarding different maker strategies on Perp v2.
+Current iteration of the strategy is to simply create a Perp v2 LP range with 5x concentrated liquidity with an even split of virtual assets.
+Also have added a hedge into this iteration.

 ## Requirement